DarrachBarneveld/CoolCoders-PP4/README.md

 #### Profile Model

 Profile Model: The Profile Model provides a snapshot of each user's presence on the platform, encapsulating their information, activities, and preferences.
-It often includes fields for user-specific data such as name, bio and level as well as custom methods.
+It includes fields for user-specific data such as user instance, biography and level as well as custom methods.
 It is has a one to one relationship with the auth User Model

 #### Category Model

 The Category Model categorizes and organizes posts, ensuring users can easily discover and explore tech topics.
-It typically includes fields for category name, description, and associations with posts to facilitate content organization and navigation within the platform.
+It includes fields for category name, description, and associations with posts to facilitate content organization and navigation within the platform.

 #### Post Model